prataprc/prataprc.github.io/_posts/2013-05-20-pagd-rst-directives.md

     }
 ```

-while generating your web site using [pagd][pagd-link], above block of code
+While generating your web site using [pagd][pagd-link], above block of code
 will be rendered like,

 ```c